Rudolf Montecuccoli: Early life

+Career

+In 1866, Montecuccoli saw action at the Battle of Lissa aboard the screw frigate SMS Adria and was promoted to ensign of the line.

+In 1885, he was promoted to lieutenant commander.

-Educated as a naval officer, Montecuccoli was little known outside the Austro-Hungarian naval establishment before his appointment as Marinekommandant (Navy Commander) and Chef der Marinesektion (Chief of the Naval Section) of the War Ministry in October 1904, upon the resignation of Hermann von Spaun.
+Montecuccoli was little known outside the Austro-Hungarian naval establishment before his appointment as Marinekommandant (Navy Commander) and Chef der Marinesektion (Chief of the Naval Section) of the War Ministry in October 1904, upon the resignation of Hermann von Spaun.

 Montecuccoli found his efforts to modernize the fleet impeded by chronic domestic political friction in the annual budget debate of the Reichsrat, which was composed of 60-member delegations from the Austrian and Hungarian parliaments.
 Faced with Italian plans to build a dreadnought battleship, Montecuccoli on 20 February 1908 announced Austria-Hungary's intention to build such vessels.
 The design was accepted on 27 April 1909; Montecuccoli thought the necessary funds could be obtained in the 1910 budget, to be debated in October 1909.
 He suggested that Stabilimento Tecnico Triestino (STT) and Škoda should begin construction of the ships and guns on their own account until the naval budget was adopted.

 When the time came, the Reichsrat denied the funds for domestic political reasons.
 Montecuccoli was compelled to resort to an intricate web of propaganda and deception to camouflage the fact that the new ships did not have Reichsrat approval.
 He asserted that industry was financing the construction of two dreadnoughts on speculation; this was completely untrue, and both STT and Skoda were extremely nervous about the subterfuge.
 In the event, Viribus Unitis and Tegetthoff could not be laid down until after Montecuccoli took an expensive 32 million crown credit in 1910 upon his own responsibility.
 By that time Italy had launched Dante Alighieri and laid down three more dreadnoughts, and France had laid down Courbet, her first.

 The first Austro-Hungarian dreadnoughts were thus already under construction when the Reichsrat delegations met in March 1911 to consider the 1911 budget.
 Viribus Unitis and Tegetthoff were authorized retroactively by the deputies, who also sanctioned construction of Prinz Eugen and Szent István.
 Approval of these two later ships was calculated to keep the balance between the Austrian and Hungarian parts of the Dual Monarchy.
 Only one went to the Austrian-owned STT at Trieste, the other going to the Danubius Yard at the Hungarian port of Fiume, and the two ships' names carefully chosen to reflect, respectively, Austrian and Hungarian national pride.

 Montecuccoli retired as head of the naval administration on his 70th birthday, 22 February 1913, and was succeeded by Anton Haus.
 The Austro-Hungarian fleet, so arduously modernized by Montecuccoli and maintained in wartime by Haus as a 'fleet in being', was parceled out among the victorious powers after 1918.

 Montecuccoli died in Baden-bei-Wien in 1922, at the age of 79.